getify/You-Dont-Know-JS/scope-closures/ch1.md

 How do you know if a variable is a *target*?
 Check if there is a value that is being assigned to it; if so, it's a *target*.
 If not, then the variable is a *source*.

-For the JS engine to properly handle a program's variabls, it must first label each occurrence of a variable as *target* or *source*.
+For the JS engine to properly handle a program's variables, it must first label each occurrence of a variable as *target* or *source*.
 We'll dig in now to how each role is determined.

 ### Targets